Skaanning/Veff/readme.md

 Currently supports 3 types of feature flags.
 StringFlag, PercentFlag and BooleanFlag.

 **Boolean** is a simple true/false

 **Percent** takes an int from 0 to 100 and returns true or false with that percentage.
+Could be useful for split testing

 **String** can be assigned multiple strings.
 Checks if string is present.
 Case insensitive.
+Could be useful for emails, auth-roles etc.

 ### Setup